why-low-blood-sugar-level-is-dangerous?

 • Fits or seizures

 Low blood sugar is also known as a condition called hypoglycemia.
 When the blood sugar level drops down, the body is energy deficient, which can eventually slow down the body’s cell activities and metabolism.
-Thus leading to excessive fatigue, dizziness, and trembling, making one feel the need to have instant energy releasing foods.
+Thus leads to excessive fatigue, dizziness, and trembling, making one feel the need to have instant energy releasing foods.

 A blood sugar level lesser than 70 mg/dL (3.9 mmol/L) is considered low blood sugar or hypoglycemia.
 Fasting blood sugar levels higher than 126 mg/dL (7 mmol/L) is considered high blood sugar or hyperglycemia.
 Both hypo and hyperglycemia levels can be alarming and require necessary measures to manage blood sugar levels.